csw/kyotocabinet-java/README.md

 [BioRuby MAF parser]: https://github.com/csw/bioruby-maf
 [kyotocabinet.rb]: https://github.com/csw/kyotocabinet-java/blob/master/lib/kyotocabinet.rb

+Installation has been tested on Mac OS X 10.7.4 and Debian wheezy, and should work on Ubuntu and Fedora as well.
+Please report build problems on other Unix platforms; it should be fairly easy to resolve them.

+It's not completely clear what it would take to make this work on Windows; shipping a pre-built JAR and the binary DLL provided by FAL Labs might do it.
+Patches would be welcome.

 ## Contributing to kyotocabinet-java

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.